 - Increased Adaptability and Flexibility: Agile marketing allows teams to quickly respond to changing market conditions, customer feedback, and emerging trends.
 By embracing iterative processes and short sprints, marketing teams can adjust their strategies and tactics more efficiently, ensuring their efforts remain aligned with the dynamic business landscape.

-- Faster Time-to-Market: Agile methodologies prioritize delivering small, incremental improvements rather than waiting for a perfect, fully developed campaign.
+- Faster Time-to-Market: Agile methodologies prioritize delivering minor, incremental improvements rather than waiting for a perfect, fully developed campaign.
 This approach enables marketing teams to launch initiatives faster, testing and refining their ideas in real-time.
 As a result, businesses can seize opportunities swiftly, beating competitors to market and gaining a competitive edge.

 - Optimized Resource Allocation: Agile marketing enables teams to identify and focus on the most impactful marketing efforts.
 By assessing results and feedback at the end of each sprint, marketers can prioritize initiatives that deliver the best results, optimizing resource allocation and avoiding wasted time and effort on low-impact activities.